Earth Notes: Aircon On, Windows Open! (2019-08)Updated 2023-09-03 10:32 GMT.

 So until Europe is 100% zero-carbon electricity, and even then since it won't be free, we shouldn't be wasting resources like this!

-It seemed hard to eat vegetarian there, and there was no separation of food waste from non-recyclables.
+It seemed hard to eat vegetarian there (Portiragnes), and (for example) there was no separation of food waste from non-recyclables.
 These are relatively minor points, however.
 There was recycling of most other stuff, and there was a well-stocked Spar mini-supermarket on camp and a twice-weekly market with lots of fruit and veg.